Locations:

 3. The electrodes record your brainwave activity as your brain responds to certain sounds played through the earphones.

-4. The computer records your brainwave activity.
+4. The computer displays your brainwave activity.
 Your audiologist reviews computer printouts to see your test results.

 Otoacoustic emissions test (OAE)